The Data Clean Room Becomes the Consent Laundromat

 - Federal Trade Commission, No, hashing still doesn't make your data anonymous, July 24, 2024.

-- Related pages: Privacy and Data, Vendor and Platform Governance, The Cookie Banner Becomes the Consent Machine, The Training Opt-Out Becomes the Consent Interface, The Price Becomes a Personalized Prediction, The Persuasion Engine Gets a Memory, The Ad Library Becomes Political Memory, Data Brokers, Differential Privacy, and Secure Multi-Party Computation.
+- Related pages: Privacy and Data, Vendor and Platform Governance, The Cookie Banner Becomes the Consent Machine, The Training Opt-Out Becomes the Consent Interface, The Consent Layer for Synthetic People, The Price Becomes a Personalized Prediction, The Persuasion Engine Gets a Memory, The Location Broker Becomes the Shadow Sensor Network, The Deletion Order Becomes AI Governance, The Ad Library Becomes Political Memory, Data Brokers, Real-Time Bidding, Contextual Integrity, Differential Privacy, Secure Multi-Party Computation, Confidential Computing for AI, Algorithmic Impact Assessments, Notice and Appeal, AI Governance, Retrieval-Augmented Generation, and Synthetic Data and Model Collapse.